Suggested Reading:

 • Necrophilia

-Our learning, knowing, of such things would surely accrue to the sum of our knowledge … but not to our happiness.
-Upon learning of them, we would that we had never known them — our limited world of knowledge would be a decidedly happier place for us — but once known such things cannot be “unknown”.
 What we choose to acquire in knowledge we sometimes purchase at the cost of happiness.
 In a word, what we let into our minds — what we choose to let into our minds — is of vital importance and will directly affect our happiness, both our natural happiness in this life and our supernatural happiness in the life to come.
-The latter, especially concerning the acquaintance, knowledge, and experience with pornography and its detrimental effect on our moral and spiritual lives we need not elaborate upon.

-VI.
-Am I Suggesting that Ignorance is Bliss?
+Are We Suggesting that Ignorance is Bliss?

-As a postscript, I would add that it is extremely unlikely that the educated man will find his academic faculties of any use whatever in Heaven … or of any avail in Hell.
+As a postscript, we would add that it is extremely unlikely that the educated man will find his academic faculties of any use whatever in Heaven …….. or of any avail in Hell.
 I suspect that the latter is more populated than the former with men and women of extraordinary academic credentials.
 Simple souls who know less and love more are far more likely to enter the Kingdom of Heaven (St. Luke 10.21).

-Honoring a Woman and Keeping Oneself Chaste
+by Honoring a Woman and Keeping Oneself Chaste

 • When greeting a woman do not attempt to speak to her with your eyes.
 You know what I am talking about.
 Human communication does not rely solely upon words.
 What you would not dare to say with your lips you attempt to say with your eyes.
 Do you think that she does not know what you are doing, implying, attempting, suggesting?
 If you would not dare say it with your tongue, do not attempt to surreptitiously say it with your eyes.
 If your lips say one thing and your eyes say another, you are being both dishonest and deceitful.
 You know it, and she will, too.
 You already have broken trust; what more can she expect from you, given this?